 The Gini Treatment

-Not only is our organizational structure (see this blog post for more information) different from many others out there, so is our culture.
+Not only is our organizational structure different from many others out there, so is our culture.
 If you are interested in a deep dive about what our culture has to offer alongside this post, I recommend reading our Handbook.

 One of our core values “Love” symbolizes our determination to face every person with love and respect.
 This is not limited to all people working at Gini but includes our partners, with whom we are striving for a good, beneficial, and long-lasting relationship.
 Lastly, it is equally important for us to treat our candidates the way they, just like every human being, deserve it.
 If you are familiar with our recruitment process, you know it is quite thorough and involves many different stages and stakeholders.
 Thus, how do we guarantee a candidate experience that leaves a positive impression both on good matching candidates as well as not yet suitable ones?